martindale/toshi/README.md

 ## Configuration

 Toshi parses `config/toshi.yml` according to its current environment (determined by the `TOSHI_ENV` environment variable).
-Toshi will default to the `development` environment when run normally and the `test` environment during rspec tests.
+Toshi will default to the `development` environment if one isn't specified and the `test` environment during rspec tests.

 ## Testing